-To date, the war in Ukraine has not had a direct negative impact on NWB Bank or its results as NWB Bank only lends to the Dutch public sector and hence has no direct exposure to Russia or Ukraine.
+To date, the war in Ukraine and conflict between Israel and Hamas have not had a direct negative impact on NWB Bank or its results as NWB Bank only lends to the Dutch public sector and hence has no direct exposure to Russia, Ukraine or the Middle East.
 With respect to liquidity and funding, the impact of the war in Ukraine is also low as NWB Bank remains attractive to investors due to its current credit ratings and market position as 'safe haven'.
-The war may result in further increased competition on the lending side resulting from a flight to quality investments due to the attractiveness of NWB Bank's clients given their high credit
+The conflicts may result in further increased competition on the lending side resulting from a flight to quality investments due to the attractiveness of NWB Bank's clients given their high credit worthiness.
+Since all of NWB Bank's noncleared derivatives are covered by a CSA, the impact on NWB Bank of counterparty risk is limited as exposures are mostly covered by collateral.
+NWB Bank closely monitors credit ratings of its counterparties.
+Although the payment systems are impacted by the imposed sanctions, NWB Bank complies with the applicable regulations and monitors its clients accordingly.
+From a cyber-perspective identifiable risks and fall-back options are continuously analysed and required measures taken, including arranging enhanced attention from the ICT department of NWB Bank.